Zebulon Vance: Soldier

 On May 4, 1861, two weeks before North Carolina seceded, Vance raised a company of local men known as the Rough and Ready Guards and became their captain.
 The Rough and Ready Guards became part of Company F, 14th North Carolina Infantry, and encamped near Morganton, North Carolina.
 By June 1861, Vance and the 14th were in Suffolk, Virginia, helping to defend Norfolk.
 That August, Vance was elected colonel of the 26th North Carolina Infantry Regiment, stationed at Fort Macon in Carteret County, North Carolina.
-The Rough and Ready Guards followed Vance to the 26th.

 Vance and the 26th engaged in the Battle of New Bern in March 1862.
 Although outnumbered four to one, Vance's troops held back the enemy for five hours and were the last Confederates to leave the battlefield.
-Vance wrote his wife praising the performance of his men.”
+Vance wrote his wife praising the performance of his men."
 Even in their 35-mile forced retreat, Vance showed bravery.
 He nearly drowned swimming 75 yards across the flooded Bryce's Creek to get boats for his men—the three soldiers who swam with him drowned.

-In July 1862, Vance and the 26th were at the Seven Days Battles at Malvern Hill outside of Richmond, Virginia.
+In July 1862, Vance and the 26th fought at Malvern Hill outside of Richmond, Virginia.
 The Confederates were not victorious, but Vance again showed "unflinching leadership".
 When North Carolina needed a new governor, his name was immediately mentioned.